 Our technology has an even distribution of Ultrasound.
 Whereas, the competitor device showed an erratic distribution of sound.
 This highlighted that the fears in the industry is partially correct.

-In today’s Flexo, most companies are looking to print higher quality and in that regard, the average screen count is now getting on for 1200lpi, with cell walls between 2 and 3µ.
-This is incredibly delicate and requires a very special device to clean both thoroughly and safely….but here’s a little tip that might help.
+In Flexo, companies are looking to print higher quality.
+In that regard, the average screen count is reaching 1200lpi, with cells between 2 and 3u.
+This is delicate and requires a very special device to clean thoroughly and safely.

-If you have an ultrasonic system there is a very easy way to see for yourself if it has the potential to damage your aniloxes.
+If you have an Ultrasonic system, there is an easy way to see if it has the potential to damage the Aniloxes.

-Simply tear off a strip of kitchen foil and insert the sheet into your tank vertically for 20 seconds.
-If when you pull out the sheet, there are pin holes in the foil, the system has the potential to damage an anilox.
-If you have an Alphasound unit and conduct this trial, there will not be any holes in the foil, clearly showing that the sound is incredibly even and therefore safe for anilox cleaning.
+Tear off a strip of tin foil and vertically insert for 20 seconds.
+If you pull out the sheet and there are pin holes in the foil, the system has the potential to damage an Anilox.

-The spikes of sound generated in a commercial grade system are in themselves only small, in the milli-volt range, but it is the incessant spiking every few seconds that will erode a cell wall over time.
-It could take months or even a few years, but if the spikes are there, they will punch holes in the tin foil, thus indicating the potential for roll damage.
+The spikes of sound within a milli-volt range are small.
+Yet, it is the incessant spiking of every few seconds that will erode a cell wall over time.
+It may take months or years, but if the spikes are in the machine, they will punch holes in the tin foul.
+Thus indications, the potential for roll damage.

-This is a rudimentary way of checking the safety of your anilox cleaning device for roll cleaning.
+This is a rudimentary way of safely checking your machine.